virtuozzo/cloudscripting-docs/docs/creating-templates/relative-links.md

 }
 ```

-`Success` text can be divided on two values:
+As it was mentioned above, the success response is distinguished between two values:

- - text on dashboard when application will be installed
+ - text displayed at the dashboard after application installation is successfully conducted

 ```
 {